 Oh yes, speaking of people apa tango dancer.
 Haunts the Tango LITTLE DUDE (j.g.) looking Dance Palace in N. Y. Honey Chile ushed.
-Over-indulgence, they say who passes out the "shots" to the boys in the outfit, is known to be ated Cpl.
+Over-indulgence, they say who passes out the "shots" to the boys in the outfit, is known to be GUIRE's stories.
+Catch the boll frightened to death of a needle, weevil saga especially . . .
+ZIM Last time he had one, he had to be ZIMMERMAN.
+He's the Rube pinned to the floor by an exasperated Cpl.